concinim/wh-acd/annotator_attribute_detection.md

 Sample response from the attribute detection annotator for the text: `Study participants must not have an active or untreated brain metastases.`

-This example provides example of including optional medical codes and qualifiers.
+This example illustrates contextual information (negated and hypothetical) and includes optional medical codes and qualifiers.

 ```javascript
 {